crbazevedo/dd-coresets/docs/book/concepts/algorithm.md

 - `min_distance(x, selected_reps)` is the minimum distance to already-selected representatives
 - `α` (alpha) controls the trade-off (default 0.3)

 **Why greedy works**: The diversity term (distance) ensures we don't select points too close to already-selected points.
-This is similar to facility location problems (submodular optimization).
+This is similar to facility location problems and k-medoids clustering (Kaufman & Rousseeuw, 1990), where we want to place facilities (representatives) to cover all regions while minimizing cost.
+The greedy approach, while not globally optimal, provides a good approximation with O(k × n) complexity instead of exponential.

 **Intuition**: At each step, we pick the point that:
 1. Has high density (important region)